fkarg/fkarg.github.io/drafts/seven-habits.md

 - many problems in organisations stem from relationship difficulties at the very top
 - Every problem is an opportunity to build emotional bank accounts

+TLDR; An emotional bank account describes the trust someone has in you.
+It get's withdrawn constantly by unmet expectations.
+Many problems stem from relationship difficulties.

 ### Habit 4: Think Win/Win
 - Don't expect cooperation if your incentive structure is for competition